pvyParts/MMM-jokes/README.md

-# Module: Jokes
+# Module: MMM-jokes
-The `jokes` module is similar to the complements module but it loads its data from a web API for random jokes
+The `MMM-jokes` module is similar to the complements module but it loads its data from a web API for random jokes

 ## Using the module